subsetpark/pantagruel/priv/a_full_specification.md

 In this case "packaging" might be roughly understood for our purposes as the ability to recurse or contain hierarchies.
 So for instance, a list can contain other lists, whereas a string cannot contain other strings.
 By that logic we see that `"Comment"` is an ordered non-recursive collection of `Comments`, and `Comment` is an ordered, non-recursive collection of `String`s - in other words, a list of tokens.

 Finally, a domain container with multiple elements `A`, `B` can be understood as a container whose elements are either `A` or `B`.
-So `"Comment, Expression" => Body` says that `Body` is a `String` whose elements are all either `Comment`s or `Expression`s.
+So `Body <= [Comment, Expression]` says that `Body` is a `String` whose elements are all either `Comment`s or `Expression`s.

-By the end of the first section head, everything referred to has been formally introduced; either as the name in a function declaration, the arguments in a function declaration, or the right side of a `=>` expression.
+By the end of the first section head, everything referred to has been formally introduced; either as the name in a function declaration, the arguments in a function declaration, or the left side of a `<=` expression.
 The two exceptions are `Bool` and `String` (or 𝕊); these domains are predefined in Pantagruel.

 The body of the first section has a single statement, which is a *refinement*.
 It says that `eval p` is refined by `all sect from p . (is_bound? sect)`.